bipinchandrab/robot_movement/README.md

 in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-This application that can read in commands of the following form -
+This application can read in commands of the following form -

     PLACE X,Y,F
     MOVE